Achlys2004/Automated-Time-Table-Scheduler/necessary_details.md

 {
-  "department": string,                      // Required: Department for which timetable is generated "semester": string,                        // Required: Semester for which timetable is generated "subjects": [Subject],                     // Optional: List of subjects to schedule (if not provided, taken from database) "facultyPreferences": [FacultyPreference], // Optional: Teacher preferences for scheduling "availableTimeSlots": [string],            // Optional: Available time slots (uses default if not provided) "breakTimes": [string],                    // Optional: Break times (uses default if not provided)
+  "department": string,                      // Required: Department for which timetable is generated "semester": string,                        // Required: Semester for which timetable is generated "subjects": [Subject],                     // Required: List of subjects to schedule (if not provided, taken from database) "facultyPreferences": [FacultyPreference], // Optional: Teacher preferences for scheduling "availableTimeSlots": [string],            // Optional: Available time slots (uses default if not provided) "breakTimes": [string],                    // Optional: Break times (uses default if not provided)